How to Pick the Best Liposomal Vitamin C (Plus Risks + Benefits)

-Not only does liposomal vitamin C have a substantially higher absorption rate than conventional vitamin C supplements, it comes with its own host of health benefits.
-This is due to the phospholipids it uses to surround, or encapsulate, the vitamin C — the very mechanism that allows it to bypass the slow vitamin C transporters present in the gut.
-In this article, I discuss the definition of liposomes and how to choose the best liposomal supplement, and potential side effects.
+Not only does liposomal vitamin C have a substantially higher absorption rate than conventional vitamin C supplements, but it also comes with its own host of health benefits.
+This is due to the phospholipids used to surround, or encapsulate, the vitamin C — the very mechanism that allows it to bypass the slow vitamin C transporters present in the gut.
+In this article, I discuss the definition of liposomes and how to choose the best liposomal supplement and potential side effects.

 What are liposomes?

 Because the liposomes' outer shells imitate our cell membranes, liposomes can “fuse” with certain cells upon contact, delivering the liposome's content to the cell.
 This is the scientific advantage of the liposomal delivery system.

 Liposomes were discovered in the 1960s.
 This novel delivery system offers a targeted method to get nutrients into the bloodstream without being destroyed by the digestive enzymes and acid found in the digestive tract and stomach respectively.

 In the case of liposomal vitamin C, these phospholipids encapsulate vitamin C at their core.

 As mentioned above, liposomes are thought to fuse with the cells responsible for absorbing nutrients making up the gut lining called enterocytes.
 Because they bypass the normal mechanism of absorbing vitamin C through slow vitamin C receptors type 1 (sodium-dependent vitamin C receptors SCVT 1), the bioavailability is much higher than standard vitamin C supplements. ( Source 3 )

 Taking a liposomal form of vitamin C is much more effective and efficient than traditional methods of vitamin C supplementation in terms of absorption.